Paparoa National Park

 - Explore the wild coastline at Te Miko on the Truman Track

-- Walk the 2-3 day Inland Pack Track
+- Follow the classic 2-3 day Inland Pack Track

 How to get there